emdb-empiar/sfftk/docs/annotating.rst

                             file
-        clear               clear notes in an EMDB-SFF file merge               merge notes from two EMDB-SFF files save                write all changes made until the last 'save' action trash               discard all changes made since the last the edit action (add, edit, del)
+        clear               clear notes in an EMDB-SFF file merge               merge notes from two EMDB-SFF files save                write all changes made since the last 'save' action trash               discard all changes made since the last the edit action (add, edit, del)